 SB: How did you become a squad leader?

-JS: They would bring the white guys in and automatically give them promotion over us and we had been out there fighting for almost six months.
+JS: They would bring the white guys in and automatically give them promotion over us, and we had been out there fighting for almost six months.
 Five or six of us black guys refused to go out and fight.
 The Staff Sergeant who was over us said that we could go to the brig for that.
 We asked him, “Who are you going to send to get us?”
 We were the baddest things out there.
 Then, he promoted me right there on the spot.
 Racism was everywhere, but you always have to stand up to that kind of mess.
 That was what Martin Luther King was all about.

 SB: What reflections do you have about fighting in the Vietnam War?

 JS: If you look back at the Vietnam War, the Americans were supporting one side, which was the South, and the Russians and Chinese were supporting the other side.
-All three of these countries economies boomed.
-The Vietnamese did not have a clue what was going on and they were the people who suffered.
+All three of these countries’ economies boomed.
+The Vietnamese did not have a clue what was going on, and they were the people who suffered.
 No one kept count of how many Vietnamese were killed in this war because the United States considered Vietnamese casualties as collateral damage.
 We did not create a democracy in Vietnam.
 The only thing we left was: death, destruction, and American sired babies.
 We are doing the same thing with North and South Korea today.
 The Americans are supporting the South and the Russians and Chinese are supporting the North.
-If war breaks out, all three economies will boom again and if there is a ground war on that peninsula, the Korean casualties will be considered collateral damage.
+If war breaks out, all three economies will boom again, and if there is a ground war on that peninsula, the Korean casualties will be considered collateral damage.
 The Americans are also doing the same thing in Palestine.
 They are giving one side weapons to commit genocide against the other side.
 We don’t agree with what the Germans did to the Jews, but this was for a shorter period of time, which is a grain of sand compared to the 400 years of slavery that happened to black people in this country.
 They are sending black people’s taxpayer money to Israel to buy weapons to kill Palestinians, who are other people of color.
 Black people should not have to pay taxes in this country for a minimum of 800 years because we have already worked 400 years for free.
-Our tax money should be going into our schools, our businesses, our neighborhoods and supporting black culture.
+Our tax money should be going into our schools, our businesses, our neighborhoods, and supporting black culture.
 Fighting in a war, makes you think about history and American actions such as the genocide committed against American Indians another group of people of color.

 SB: What did you do once you returned from Vietnam?

 JS: When I got back, I went to Paris Island, South Carolina.
 I was a Cross Country Chaser.
 If some guy deserted and went AWOL, I would pick the guy up from the sheriff after he was caught and return him to base.
-Later, I was transferred Camp Lejeune, North Carolina.
+Later, I was transferred to Camp Lejeune, North Carolina.

 SB: When did you finish high school?